-If you have never used a Dutch oven you have probably asked the question “what is a Dutch oven used for?”
+If you have never used a Dutch oven you have probably asked the question “What is a Dutch oven used for?”
 So if you are new to cooking with Dutch ovens or just need a refresher as to all the wonderful ways a Dutch oven can be used here is the short answer!

-Dutch Oven Uses – Dutch ovens are used for baking, simmering, roasting, frying, boiling, steaming, sauteing, braising, serving meals, storage and you can even use it to keep food and beverages cold.
+Dutch Oven Uses – Dutch ovens are used for baking, simmering, roasting, frying, boiling, steaming, sauteing, braising, serving meals, and storage and you can even use them to keep food and beverages cold.
 These cooking pots can be used to prepare food on cooktops with various heat sources, in a conventional oven, and also over open flames.

 Listed below are various awesome ideas you might not have thought of.
 So check them out then you can dust off your much-loved workhorse and put it to good use.